Programme

 Sono Centrum

-In May this year, Kamasi Washington’s new album Fearless Movement will be released, featuring, among others, the famous rapper André 3000 and the godfather of funk, the eighty-two-year-old George Clinton.
-Before the release, Washington let the world know that it would be a dance album, which scared some listeners.
-“When I say dance, I don’t mean it literally.
-To me, dance is something that expresses the movement of the human spirit, so it’s actually kind of music.
-And that’s what I’m going for on the album,” the saxophonist put his statement into perspective.
+In May this year, Kamasi Washington will release his new album, Fearless Movement, featuring appearances from rapper André 3000 and funk legend George Clinton, who is 82.
+Washington has described the album as a „dance album,“ which raised some concerns among listeners.
+“When I say dance, I don’t mean it literally,” he explained.
+“To me, dance is something that expresses the movement of the human spirit, so it’s actually kind of music.
+And that’s what I’m going for on the album.”

 Jojo Mayer: Me/Machine